Official: Glencore

 Profile

-Glencore's leadership transition from Ivan Glasenberg (CEO 2002-2021) to Gary Nagle (2021-present) occurred during a period of intense scrutiny of the company's DRC operations.
+Glencore's leadership transition from Ivan Glasenberg to Gary Nagle took effect in 2021, when Glencore announced Nagle as Chief Executive Officer after Glasenberg's 19-year tenure.
 Under Glasenberg, Glencore built its dominant position in Copperbelt mining through acquisitions including Kamoto (KCC) and Mutanda.
-Under Nagle, the company has navigated the fallout from $1.5+ billion in corruption settlements while repositioning for the energy transition.
+Under Nagle, the company has navigated the fallout from official corruption and market-manipulation resolutions, including U.S. guilty pleas and more than US$1.1 billion in U.S. penalties and forfeiture, while repositioning for the energy transition.

 Nagle has committed publicly to climate alignment and responsible mining.
 Our ESG monitoring assesses whether these commitments translate into measurable improvements at DRC mine sites, in community relations, and in transparency.
 Glencore's past demonstrates that corporate rhetoric and operational reality can diverge dramatically.
 We provide the independent assessment that investors and communities need.